NCEAS/metacatui/CONTRIBUTING.md

 in the coding styles applied historically, new contributions should strive for clean code formatting.
 Some of the guidelines we follow include:

-**JSDoc**.
+**Documentation**.
-All JavaScript code should be fully documented with JSDoc comments.
-Special attention should be paid to documentation of Model attributes and functions, and View functions.
+All JavaScript code should be fully documented with [JSDoc](https://jsdoc.app/) comments.

-Documentation
-should explain both what the code does, but also why it does it in a particular way when appropriate.
-Model and function documentation should be written to provide sufficient context for people that are not intimately familiar with the rest of the code.

-Model-level documentation often is strengthened through explaining the role of the model in the architecture.
-Avoid using tautological definitions that reuse the name of a model or function in its definition.
-And please be complete.
+For Models and Views:
+- Gives a brief overview of what the class / file does and give a few short example of how you might use the class / file.
+- Create a screenshot of the View and use the `@screenshot` tag to include it in the built docs.
+- Use the `@classcategory` tag to organize the class file in the built docs navigational menu

+For Model and View methods:
+- Say what each class method does and how to use it (use `@param` and `@returns`)
+- Use `@example` tags to give examples of parameters and return values
+- Use `@fires` to indicate Backbone Events that are fired by a method

+For Model and View attributes:
+- Describe the purpose of the attribute, its `@default` value, and one or more `@example`s

+For everything:
+- Use the `@since` tag to indicate the version the class/method/attribute was added
+- Use `@deprecated` for deprecated APIs and features
+- Use `@link` to link to other JSDoc pages when mentioning other classes, attributes, and methods (e.g. `{@link Model#method}`)

+Before merging a **feature** branch to the **develop** branch, [build the MetacatUI documentation](docs/README.md) website and make sure that your documentation is displaying correctly and is thorough.

+Things to check:

+- There are no JSDoc build errors or warnings
+- The class shows up in the right category in the class navigation menu
+- All class methods and attributes are documented and displaying correctly
+- Screenshots of views are displaying correctly

 ## Contributor license agreement